vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 #### Vocoders

 A vocoder is a model that can reconstruct the audio waveform given the low-dimensional mel-spectrogram.
+The vocoder is the essential dependency if you want to train an acoustic model and hear the voice on the TensorBoard.

-The [DiffSinger Community Vocoders Project](https://openvpi.github.io/vocoders) provides a universal pre-trained vocoder that can be used for starters of this repository.
+The [DiffSinger Community Vocoders Project](https://openvpi.github.io/vocoders) provides a universal pre-trained NSF-HiFiGAN vocoder that can be used for starters of this repository.
 To use it, download the model (~50 MB size) from its releases and unzip it into the `checkpoints/` folder.

 The pre-trained vocoder can be fine-tuned on your target dataset.
 It is highly recommended to do so because fine-tuned vocoder can generate much better results on specific (seen) datasets while does not need much computing resources.
 See the [vocoder training and fine-tuning repository](https://github.com/openvpi/SingingVocoders) for detailed instructions.
 After you get the fine-tuned vocoder checkpoint, you can configure it by `vocoder_ckpt` key in your configuration file.
+The fine-tuned NSF-HiFiGAN vocoder checkpoints can be exported to ONNX format like other DiffSinger user models for further production purposes.

 Another unrecommended option: train a ultra-lightweight [DDSP vocoder](https://github.com/yxlllc/pc-ddsp) first by yourself, then configure it according to the relevant [instructions](https://github.com/yxlllc/pc-ddsp/blob/master/DiffSinger.md).